 4. Universal Automation for Job Search

-Unlike other browser automation tools that attempt to do everything, Universal Automation does one task and does it to perfection.
+Unlike other browser automation tools that attempt to do everything, Universal Automation [no longer available] does one task and does it to perfection.
 The Universal Automation tool is a job-search tool designed to search for and apply to jobs.

 It does this by searching through a difficult job board for available positions.
 It matches these jobs to your specialty and sends the application.